gormley01/project2-plugin/writing/sprint1.md

 - What will you do before the next meeting?
 - Are there any obstacles in your way?

+### Stand-Up Meeting Five (Date)

+- What did you since last meeting?
+- What will you do before the next meeting?
+- Are there any obstacles in your way?

 ## Sprint Review and Retrospective

 ### Sprint review